-The following summary financial information as of and for the years ended December 31, 2013 and 2012 and for the period from August 26, 2009 (inception) to December 31, 2013 (as we are a development stage company) has been derived from our audited financial statements as of and for the years ended December 31, 201 and 2012 and for the period from August 26, 2009 (inception) to December 31, 2013 included elsewhere in this prospectus.
-The summary financial data below should be read in conjunction with our historical and pro forma financial statements and the related notes included elsewhere in this prospectus, as well as the "Selected Financial Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections of this prospectus.
+The following summary financial information as of and for the years ended December 31, 2013 and 2012 has been derived from our audited financial statements as of and for the years ended December 31, 2013 and 2012 included elsewhere in this prospectus.
+The following summary financial information as of September 30, 2014 and for the nine months ended September 30, 2014 and 2013 has been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
+The summary financial information below should be read in conjunction with our historical financial statements and the related notes included elsewhere in this prospectus, as well as the "Selected Financial Information" and "Management's Discussion and Analysis of Financial Condition and Result of Operations" sections of this prospectus.

-Our financial statements include allocations of costs from certain shared functions provided to us by Ikaria, including general corporate and shared services expenses.
-These allocations were made either based on specific identification or the proportionate percentage of employee time or headcount to the respective total Ikaria employee time or headcount, as applicable, and have been included in our financial statements.
+Our financial statements for periods prior to the Spin-Out, which occurred on February 12, 2014, include allocations of costs from certain shared functions provided to us by Ikaria, including general corporate and shared services expenses.
+These allocations were made based on either specific identification or the proportionate percentage of employee time or headcount to the respective total Ikaria employee time or headcount, as applicable, and have been included in our financial statements for periods prior to February 12, 2014.

 The financial statements included in this prospectus may not necessarily reflect our financial position, results of operations and cash flows as if we had operated as a stand-alone company during all of the periods presented.
-Our historical results for any prior period are not necessarily indicative of results to be expected in any future period.
+Our historical results for any prior period are not necessarily indicative of results to be expected in any future period, and our interim period results are not necessarily indicative of results to be expected for a full fiscal year or any other interim period.